KMSS-TV: News programming history

-On August 20, 2007, about five months after the 9:00 p.m. newscast debuted, KMSS debuted a two-hour-long weekday morning newscast, titled Fox News Louisiana AM.
+On August 20, 2007, about five months after the 9 p.m. newscast debuted, KMSS debuted a two-hour-long weekday morning newscast, titled Fox News Louisiana AM.
 Like the evening newscast, certain segments were pre-recorded and incorporated stories filed by the Shreveport-based reporting staff, while other segments were broadcast live.
 While production of the evening program was turned over to NBC-affiliated sister station KETK-TV in Tyler, Texas—the other news production hub maintained by ComCorp—in February 2008, WGMB continued to hold production responsibilities for the morning newscast.
 Fox News Louisiana AM was canceled in December 2008.
 (KMSS filling part of its former time slot with Montel, which previously aired on sister station KSHV-TV.)

-The original half-hour incarnation of the 9:00 p.m. newscast was discontinued on September 5, 2008.
+The original half-hour incarnation of the 9 p.m. newscast was discontinued on September 5, 2008.
 Three days later on September 8, it was replaced by a 10-minute-long news program, Fox News Ark-La-Tex, which was also produced by KETK.
-Much like the original half-hour 9:00 p.m. newscast, it was recorded earlier in the evening and featured stories filed by Shreveport-based reporters, although meteorologists and sports anchors employed with KETK provided and prepared local forecast and sports segments out of that station's Tyler studios.
+Much like the original half-hour 9 p.m. newscast, it was recorded earlier in the evening and featured stories filed by Shreveport-based reporters, although meteorologists and sports anchors employed with KETK provided and prepared local forecast and sports segments out of that station's Tyler studios.
 On September 20, 2010, the program was expanded to a half-hour and was retitled to Fox [33] News Ark-La-Tex.

-As a result of the sale to Marshall Broadcasting and the formation of the resulting SSA with the NBC affiliate, on February 2, 2015, KTAL-TV took over production responsibilities for KMSS's 9:00 p.m. newscast, relocating production to KTAL's Market Street studios in northeast Shreveport and utilizing channel 6's existing news department staff.
+As a result of the sale to Marshall Broadcasting and the formation of the resulting SSA with the NBC affiliate, on February 2, 2015, KTAL-TV took over production responsibilities for KMSS's 9 p.m. newscast, relocating production to KTAL's Market Street studios in northeast Shreveport and utilizing channel 6's existing news department staff.
 On that date, the prime time newscast was retitled Fox 33 News: First at 9 and was converted into a live, seven-night-a-week broadcast.
 (The station expanded the weeknight editions of the program to one hour on July 28, 2015.)
-Subsequently, on August 3, KTAL began producing a one-hour-long weekday morning newscast at 7:00 a.m., titled Fox 33 News: Good Day, which replaced paid programming in that time period and restored a morning newscast to its schedule after an eight-year absence.
+Subsequently, on August 3, KTAL began producing a one-hour-long weekday morning newscast at 7 a.m., titled Fox 33 News: Good Day, which replaced paid programming in that time period and restored a morning newscast to its schedule after an eight-year absence.
 (The morning newscast would expand to two hours on November 7, 2016.)

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KMSS-TV discontinued regular programming on its analog signal, over UHF channel 33, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 34, using PSIP to display the station's virtual channel as its former UHF analog channel 33.
+KMSS-TV ended regular programming on its analog signal, over UHF channel 33, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 34, using virtual channel 33.